Luna-Tensorflow/RegressionTutorial/README.md

 ![](Screenshots/prepareData.png)

-And last but not least, helper function to prepare the optimizing function used in a learning process.
+And last but not least, helper function to prepare the optimizing function, used in a learning process.

 ```
 def prepareOptimizer: